 1.8.3 HILDA ISABEL KNIGHT (1893-1975), born in Trafalgar, Victoria, on 18 April 1893.
 She married Joseph Alexander Miller on 24 January 1916 at Carnegie, Melbourne.
 He died, however, on 31 August 1933.
 Hilda died on 18 November 1975.

 1.8.4 PHILIP ARNOLD KNIGHT (1894-1984), born in Trafalgar, Victoria, on 21 September 1894.
-He married Mary May Perryman on 18 March 1920 at Trafalgar.
+He married Mary May Perriman on 18 March 1920 at Trafalgar.
 He died in Bacchus Marsh on 15 September 1984.
 He had six chidren:

 1.8.4.1 LINDA MAY KNIGHT (1922-1991), born at Trafalgar on 20 March 1922.
-She married who became Raymond George Kaye on 1 November 1947 at Footscray, Victoria.
+She married Raymond George Kaye on 1 November 1947 at Footscray, Victoria.
 She died on 12 October 1991 at Bacchus Marsh, Victoria.
-They had two children, JANICE KAYE, born about 1949, and GLENYS KAYE, born about 1955.
+They had two children:

-1.8.4.3 NORMA JEAN KNIGHT (1924-), born at Koowerup on 22 February 1924.
+1.8.4.2 NORMA JEAN KNIGHT (1924-), born at Koowerup on 22 February 1924.
 She married Harold Morrison.
+They had two children, Gail and Stuart.

-1.8.4.6 DOROTHY MARGARET KNIGHT (1938-), born at Footscray on 28 August 1938.
-She married Raymond Murfitt.
-They divorced, and she later married a Mr Wormsley.
+1.8.4.5 DOROTHY MARGARET KNIGHT (1938-), born at Footscray on 28 August 1938.
+She married Raymond Murfitt, and had a son, Adam, who died of prostate cancer aged around 30, and two daughters, Debra, born on 17 September 1957, and Rebecca.
+Dorothy and Raymond divorced, and she later married a Mr Wormsley.

-1.8.4.7 GEORGE WILLIAM KNIGHT (1941-), born on 8 March 1941.
+1.8.4.6 GEORGE WILLIAM KNIGHT (1941-), born on 8 March 1941.
+He married Carole Muir.
+They divorced, and George later married Anne.

 1.8.5 HUGH FRANCIS KNIGHT (1906-1930), born in Carlton, Melbourne, Victoria, on 15 October 1906.
-He died at Melbourne on 25 October 1930, ten days after marrying Ethel May Lind, who father was of Swedish extraction.
+He died at Melbourne on 25 October 1930, ten days after marrying Ethel May Lind, whose father was of Swedish extraction.

 1.8.6 JEAN MARGARET KNIGHT (1913-1982), born in St Kilda, Melbourne, Victoria, on 15 October 1913.
-She married Roy Plilip Lemon on 15 December 1949.
+She married Roy Philip Lemon on 15 December 1949.
 Roy died on 3 January 1976, and Jean on 22 December 1982.

 2 JANE KNIGHT (1833-1857), baptized at Holy Trinity Church, Clapham, on 1 September 1833.
 She was possibly abroad in 1851.
 She suffered from consumption, and died while staying at Greenville Cottage, Ventnor, Isle of Wight, on 13 October 1857.
 She is buried in the beautiful Old Cemetery at Bonchurch, Isle of Wight.
 Her headstone reads: "Them also which sleep in Jesus will God bring with Him."